scionproto/scion/doc/DRKeyInfra.md

     K_{A:H_A→B:H_B}^{p}   symmetric key between host H_A in AS A and host H_B in AS B for protocol 'p' DS_{A→B}^{p}          delegation secret between AS A and AS B for protocol 'p'

+Note that the arrow notation does *not* refer to the directionality of the key, but rather states for which entity the key derivation must be efficient.
+For example, `K_{A→B:H_B}` is directly derivable by AS A, whereas host `H_B` might be required to fetch a key from its local CS.

 ## Design

 In the DRKey protocol, key establishment is offloaded to the certificate server